About the project

 The Scrolling Beyond Binaries project is led by Dr Brady Robards and Mr Brendan Churchill, with a range of contributing investigators and a terrific advisory group.

-Brady Robards is a lecturer in sociology at Monash University.
+Brady Robards is a Senior Lecturer in sociology at Monash University.
 His research explores how young people use and thus produce social media, with a focus on reflexive identity-work.
 Brady’s work appears in journals such as New Media & Society, Young, Continuum, and Sociology.
-Recent books include Youth Cultures & Subcultures: Australian Perspectives, and Mediated Youth Cultures.
+Recent books include Youth Cultures & Subcultures: Australian Perspectives, Youth & Society, and Mediated Youth Cultures.
 For more, see bradyrobards.com.
 Twitter: @bradyjay

-Brendan Churchill is a lecturer in sociology and a PhD candidate in the School of Social Sciences, University of Tasmania.
+Brendan Churchill is a researcher in sociology at the University of Melbourne.
 Brendan is a quantitative sociologist in the sub-field of life course research.
 Brendan’s research focuses on how individuals change over the life course and the impact of life course transitions (from education to the labour market; from the family household to having a family) on individual lives using longitudinal data.
 Brendan is interested in how life course trajectories differ across generations and the related issues of intergenerational inequity.
 Twitter: @BrenChurchill

-Benjamin Hanckel is a PhD candidate at the University of Technology, Sydney.
+Benjamin Hanckel is a University Associate at the University of Tasmania.
 His research interests focus on new technologies, their design, and the role they play in the lives of young people.
 His recent work has explored the role of technology in the lives of LGBTIQ+ youth, and those working in/around and/or effected by HIV.
 Twitter: @benhanckel

 Son Vivienne is a lecturer in Digital Media at Flinders University.
 Recent projects, undertaken as a Post-Doctoral Research Fellow based at the University of Queensland’s Centre for Communication and Social Change (CfCSC), include scoping research in Free and Open Source Software and Digital Citizenship in India and Australia; and development of a hybrid online/face to face teaching space exploring ICTs and Community Media in Development contexts.
 Son undertook her doctorate based at ARC Centre of Excellence for Creative Industries and Innovation (CCi) at Queensland University of Technology, where her research explored Digital Storytelling as a tool for Everyday Activism, focusing particularly on the problems of Voice, Queer Identity and Networked Publics.
 Twitter: @sonjaviv